jolie/jolie-mosquitto/README.md

 - **setUsername:** sets the username of the user who wants to connect to the chat.
 - **sendChatMessage:** publish the messages sent in the chat at the broker Mosquitto to the topic set in the connection.
 The message is converted into a json to allow the sending of additional information along with the message text.
 - **receive:** receives the messages from broker Mosquitto and saves them in a global variable ```messageQueue```.
-- **getChatMessages:** this operation reads all the messages in the queue, sends them to the WebService which prints them in the chat and empties the ```messageQueueue```.
+- **getChatMessages:** this operation reads all the messages in the queue, sends them to the WebService which prints them in the chat and empties the ```messageQueue```.
 This operation is called cyclically every 0.5 seconds by the web page.

 ## Options